keerthan-pu/Global-Terrorism-Data-Analysis-Exploratory-data-analysis/README.md

 3.NumPy for computationally efficient operations

-# Task
+# Tasks performed
 -Data loading and cleanup

 -Data Exploration techniques and logic.

 -Logic of handling missing values, and outliers.

--Visualization logic.
+-Visualization techniques.

--How to form insights and understandings.
+-To get key insights and understandings.

 -Conclusion of the project.

-# Key insights from data analysis:
+# Key insights from data analysis

 -Iraq ,Pakistan ,Afghanistan ,India ,Philippines are the most affected countries.